Mach30/ODEmk2/planning/legacyMaterials/userstories.md

-# ODE Mk 2 User Stories
+# Legacy ODE Sliderule User Stories
 ## Format
 Each user story should entered as a top level entry in the User Story List below.
 It should begin with a user story number in the form of YYYY-XXX where YYYY is the full year and XXX is a zero padded numerical ID (incremented and reset with each year).
 The user story statement is separated from its id by a colon and a space (: ).